 The childminder has been registered since 1997.
 She co-childminds with her husband who is also a registered childminder.
-Children are cared for at her semi-detached home in South Shields and have access to the ground floor lounge, kitchen-diner, bathroom and toilet.
+Children are cared for at her semi-detached home in South Shields and have access to the ground floor lounge, kitchen-diner, conservatory, bathroom and toilet.

 The premises are within walking distance of the Metro and local bus routes, a toddler group, a playgroup, local schools and nurseries, local shops, a leisure centre, parks and the beach.

-There are no pets.
-The childminder lives with her husband and son aged 12 years.
+The childminder lives with her husband and son.
 She is a member of the National Childminding Association.
-At the time of inspection there were five children on the register, four of whom were under eight years of age.
+At the time of inspection there were five children aged under eight years on the register.